TheDrCrow/EBR/msk/msk_shoulder.md

 | II | Separation of biceps anchor/superior labrum from underlying glenoid | Most Common |
 | III | Displaced bucket handle tear without extension into LHBT. | |
 | IV | Bucket handle tear in the LHBT | Just describe the extension of the tear |
+> Assess on coronal plane but axial also useful for adjacent structures.
+> *Tear* = abnormal high signal in substance of labrum +/- displaced fragments.